A Local's favourite Volcanic Craters in Iceland

 Víti explosion crater in Askja

-People sliding down to Víti crater
+People sliding down to the Víti crater

 The sulphurous Hell is a popular bathing spot for the more daring of us.
-I have never bathed in the crater though, but I have worn my swimming suit on both occasions, just in case somebody else from the group wanted to dip in.
+I have never bathed in the crater, though, but I have worn my swimming suit on both occasions, just in case somebody else from the group wanted to dip in.
 No such luck yet...

-It takes some doing getting down to the 22-26 degrees Celsius geothermal water of Hell as the walls of the crater are steep with loose gravel.
 I had fun photographing people trying to get into and out of the crater, knowing that I would probably slide all the way down to the geothermal water of Hell myself and not be able to get out of it again ;)

 Víti explosion crater in Askja